psychemedia/eurydice-resources/resources/life_aside.md

 Title: [Sandown Bay, Isle of Wight, England]
 Date Created/Published: [between ca. 1890 and ca. 1900].

-As well as reporting on the opening ceremony, an account of banquet to honour the opening also appeared:
+In the local newspaper, the report on the opening of the pier was followed by a more comprehensive account of banquet that celebrated the opening:

 ---